natalieagus/50002-2022/_lab/lab5.md

 ## PC Unit
 ### PCSEL Multiplexers
 The 32-bit 5-to-1 multiplexer (mux) selects the value to be loaded into the PC at the next rising edge of the clock depending on the `PCSEL` control signal.
+We do not have a 5-to-1 mux in the stdcell library, so we can make use of a `mux4` and a `mux2`.
 We use a two-input 32-bit mux that selects `0x00000000` when the RESET signal is asserted, and the output of the PCSEL mux when RESET is not asserted.
 We will use the RESET signal to force the PC to zero during the first clock period of the simulation.

 Since the parts library doesn’t have any 5-input multiplexers, you will have to construct the logic that selects the next PC using other components and adjust the control logic accordingly.
 Remember to add a way to set the PC to zero on `reset`.  `XAdr` and `ILLOP` in the Beta diagram in our lecture notes represents constant addresses used when the Beta services an interrupt (triggered by IRQ) or executes an instruction with an illegal or unimplemented opcode.
 For this assignment assume that XAdr=8 and ILLOP=4 and we will make sure the first three locations of main memory contain BR instructions that branch to code which handle reset, illegal instruction traps and interrupts respectively.
 In other words, the first three locations of main memory contain: